Facade Improvement Program

-Given limited program resources, additional points will be given to applications in which the private investment will be greater than 50% of the project budget
+- Given limited program resources, additional points will be given to applications in which the private investment will be greater than 50% of the project budget

 Process for Reviewing Applications

-Conditions for Participation
+post approval Conditions for Participation

-Contractor Proposals: Program grant recipients must get three quotes from vendors prior to choosing a contractor.
-The construction proposal chosen by the grant recipient need to be reviewed and approved by the Program Committee for cost reasonableness and contractor qualifications.
+- Contractor Proposals: Approved grant recipients will need to obtain three quotes from vendors prior to choosing a contractor(s).
+The construction proposal chosen by the grant recipient will need to be reviewed and approved by the Program Manager for cost reasonableness and contractor qualifications.
 Contractor proposals should include scope of work, itemized project budget, timeline and qualifications.

-Sign & Awning Projects
+Sign and Awning Projects

-Bids and Approvals: Sign and awning projects that are $1,000 or more, must obtain quotes from three vendors.
+- Bids and Approvals: Signs and awnings must be designed and crafted by a professional.
+Sign and awning projects must obtain quotes from three vendors.
 Contractor proposals should include scope of work, itemized project budget, timeline and qualifications.
-The final project design needs to be approved by the Program Committee prior to any work commencing, and must comply with all applicable state and local permits and approvals.
+The final project design will need to be approved by the Program Manager prior to any work commencing, and must comply with all applicable state and local permits and approvals.

 Contacts for Facade Improvement Program

-Nelle Hanig, Economic Development Department, at 207-756-8019
+- Nelle Hanig, Program Manager, Economic Development Department, at 207-756-8019 or email@example.com